 Singapore, as a commercial hub of Asia, has a very rich enterprise ecosystem.
 From very large multinational corporations to very small sole proprietorships all forms and sizes of business thrive in its pro-business environment.
 All profit making activities that are carried out on a continuous basis must be registered.

-Accounting and Corporate Regulatory Authority (ACRA) is the registering and regulatory authority for Sole Proprietorship.
+To setup or start a sole-proprietorship in Singapore, you need to register first.
+The Accounting and Corporate Regulatory Authority (ACRA) is the registering and regulatory authority for Sole Proprietorship.

 Singapore Sole Proprietorship Registration Guide

 The registration of Sole Proprietorship comes under the purview of Business Names Registration Act (BNRA).
 The Act came into effect on 3 January 2016 and repealed the Business Registration Act.
 It requires individuals and corporations to register each business name under which they carried on business in Singapore.

 It must be noted that individuals or firms that carry on business in their own name are exempted from registration.
 For instance if Mr. Kevin, an independent tutor, issues invoice to his students in his name, for his services then Mr. Kevin is exempted from registering his business with ACRA.
 However, if he issues invoice under a business name, say, ‘Excel Tuitions’, then he is required to register his business name with ACRA.